Central America: Costa Rica, El Salvador, Guatemala, Honduras, Mexico, Nicaragua, Panama

 South America: Argentina, Bolivia, Chile, Ecuador, Paraguay, Peru, Uruguay, Venezuela

-Location: San Jose, Costa Rica
+San José, Costa Rica

 Maria Villela is a catalyzer of young leadership and social innovation.
 Her passion for driving change led her to support One Young World as Central America Coordinating Ambassador for two terms.
 As a Managing Ambassador of Latin America, Maria now supports events, social media campaigns, and engagement activities all throughout the five OYW Latin American sub-regions.
 Her purpose is to inspire young people to take action and start working for a better world.
-Maria has an English Major and a degree in Translation and currently works as a Learning Experience Designer.
+Maria has an English Major and a degree in Translation and currently works as a Sr. Learning Experience Designer at Amazon.

 Mexico City, Mexico

 Suelen Nina Kanashiro

 Suelen believes in an equal society, with an economy based on creativity and collaboration.
 She believes that together, through the One Young World community, we can innovate business models, socio-economic relations and build a better world.
 With experience in the corporate world and volunteering abroad, Suelen has worked in the areas of public relations and sustainability, managing projects of diversity, women empowerment, and fight against poverty.
-By understanding how serious these issues are, she has decided to redirect my career to the defence of human rights and humanitarian crises.
+By understanding how serious these issues are, she has decided to redirect her career to the defence of human rights and humanitarian crises.
 Suelen is now the operational coordinator of Refugio 343, a humanitarian organization that aims to alleviate the biggest humanitarian crisis in Latin America by accelerating the internalization of Venezuelan families that seek refuge in Brazil.

 Jason Pareja Jauregui